Máximo Perrone: Vélez Sarsfield

 Perrone made his professional debut for Vélez Sarsfield on 6 March 2022 against Estudiantes.

 On 18 May, he scored his first senior goal, which was a 94th-minute winner against Nacional in the Copa Libertadores group stage.

 Manchester City

-On 23 January 2023, Perrone signed a five-and-a-half-year contract with Manchester City for around £8m, and joined the club following the conclusion of the 2023 South American U-20 Championship.
-On 25 February, he made his Premier League debut in a 4–1 away win over Bournemouth, replacing Erling Haaland in the 72nd minute.
-He made his only other competitive appearance for City in a 3-0 FA Cup fifth win at Bristol City, replacing Bernardo Silva in the 88th minute.
+On 23 January 2023, Perrone signed a contract for five-and-a-half year with Manchester City for around £8m, and joined the club following the end of the 2023 South American U-20 Championship.

+On 25 February, he made his Premier League debut in a 4–1 away victory against Bournemouth, replacing Erling Haaland in the 72nd minute.
+He made his only other competitive appearance for City in a 3-0 FA Cup fifth victory at Bristol City, replacing Bernardo Silva in the 88th minute.
-Loan to Las Palmas

-On 23 August 2023, Perrone joined La Liga side Las Palmas on loan for the entirety of the 2023–24 season.
+On 23 August, Perrone joined La Liga club Las Palmas on loan for the rest of the 2023–24 season.

-Loan to Como
+Como

 On 25 August 2024, Serie A club Como announced the signing of Perrone on loan for the 2024–25 season with an option for the loan to be extended.

-Como

-On 18 July 2025, Perrone joined Como on a permanent deal, signing a four-year contract.
+On 18 July 2025, Perrone joined Como permanently, signing a four-year contract.

 International career

 Born in Argentina, Perrone is of Italian descent.
 He represented Argentina at under-16 and under-20 levels.

 He was part of the squad that was sent to the 2023 South American U-20 Championship.
 Perrone scored in Argentina's group stage opener against Paraguay, which ended as a 2–1 defeat.
-With only one win from the remaining three matches, Argentina failed to reach the knockouts of the tournament for the first time since 2013.
-Perrone was once again included in Argentina's squad for the 2023 FIFA U-20 World Cup, where he scored the third goal in a 3–0 group stage win against Guatemala.
-Argentina were eliminated in the round of 16, losing 2–0 to Nigeria, with Perrone being left on the bench.
+With only one victory from the remaining three matches, Argentina failed to reach the knockout stages of the tournament for the first time since 2013.

+Perrone was once again included in Argentina's squad for the 2023 FIFA U-20 World Cup, where he scored the third goal in a 3–0 group stage victory against Guatemala.
+Argentina were eliminated in the round of 16, losing 2–0 against Nigeria, with Perrone being left on the bench.

-In March 2023, he received his first call-up to the Argentina senior national team by head coach Lionel Scaloni for two friendly matches against Panama and Curaçao.
+In March 2023, Perrone received his first call-up to the Argentina senior national team by coach Lionel Scaloni for two friendly matches against Panama and Curaçao.
+He debuted in a friendly match against Angola on 14 November 2025.